Dr Rair Macedo

 I am also currently working on ordering processes in a new class of frustrated and disordered systems called 'artificial spin ice', these include:

-- Macro-ferromagnetism in 'pinwheel' spin ice systems;
+- Spin ice systems; and

 I am a member of the Quantum Circuits Laboratory.